CONTACT US

 As online court appearances become more commonplace, appearances are just as important.
 Expert Hawkins continues:

 [H]ow you appear online is important. [. . .]
 What is the background [image] on a Zoom or in a CourtConnect call?
 I have seen attorneys who are on a CourtConnect call, and their background lighting is so bad, you cannot even see their faces.
-That is extraordinarily distracting for both the judge and the other council involved.
+That is extraordinarily distracting for both the judge and the other counsel involved.
 If you cannot see their lips moving, you cannot see their eyes or their faces.
 You cannot see whether a person is making a joke or whether they are deadly serious when they are making a statement.

 Body Language